A wave of electric vehicles is coming at us. Are we ready? | CBC News

 Alberta's approach is a contrast to that of its neighbour to the west.
 The B.C. government has set benchmarks for zero emission vehicle sales, rebates for EVs and chargers and is building a large public charging network.

-The private sector will have a role a significant role to play and already is — building charging stations and developing technology, among other endeavours.
+The private sector will have a significant role to play and is already involved, building charging stations and developing technology, among other endeavours.

 Whether any of the plans will be sufficient remains to be seen as some believe Canada needs millions of charging stations to prepare for the coming wave.

-But whether it's 10 or 20 years from now or even further down the road, there will day when EVs are far more common on Alberta roads.
+But whether it's 10 or 20 years from now or even further down the road, there will come a day when EVs are far more common on Alberta roads.

 Elected leaders will need a roadmap to ensure a smooth ride to that destination.